 The National Constitution Center and the American Library Association Public Programs Office organized the traveling exhibition, which was made possible by a major grant from the National Endowment for the Humanities (NEH): great ideas brought to life.
 The traveling exhibition is based on an exhibition of the same name developed by the National Constitution Center.

 Lawrence University, "Lawrence University Hosts Traveling Exhibition on Lincoln’s Constitutional Challenges of the Civil War" (2012).
 Press Releases.
-Paper 423.
+423.